-The procedure described here is for a new user to Docker.
+The procedure described here is for a new user to Docker with Travis-CI.
 There are certainly more efficient ways to do these tasks that are perhaps less easy for less experienced Docker users.
 Please let us know if you have a suggested improvement suitable for novice Docker users.

 Install Docker image